10Prachi2006/RAG-Based-Agent/README.md

 🚀 SmartRAG: Gemini-Powered Conversational Decision Support Agent Overview
 SmartRAG is a next-generation RAG-based decision support dashboard powered by Google Gemini 2.5.
-Upload any CSV—HR, healthcare, finance, workflow—and ask business-impactful questions via natural language.
+Upload any CSV --> HR, healthcare, finance, workflow—and ask business-impactful questions via natural language.
 Get real-time recommendations, analytics, and actionable notes all in one place.
 -------------------------------------------------------------------------------------------------------------------------------------------